Last Updated on

 Victoria Zermeno also uses her Instagram in place of a blog.
 For Victoria, she likes the fact that Instagram connects her to brands that she can collaborate with and allows her to share her affiliate products.

 Not only does Victoria use Instagram for promotional purposes, she also has been able to connect with other like-minded women!

-Downfalls of Starting a Blog on Instagram
+Downfalls of Blogging on Instagram

 This article wouldn’t be complete if we didn’t discuss the drawbacks of creating your blog on Instagram.

-One benefit to having a stand-alone blog/website is that you can use your analytics to really dive deep into what your audience likes, doesn’t like and begin to A/B test various items to grow your traffic.
+One benefit of having a stand-alone blog/website is that you can use your analytics to really dive deep into what your audience likes, doesn’t like and begin to A/B test various items to grow your traffic.